Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Methodology

-By solving Eq. \ref{eq:OT}, the optimal matching matrix $\mathbf{P}^*$ is obtained. based on $\mathbf{P}^*$, the predicted global density map can be decomposed into inflow, outflow, and shared density maps.
-Since each pedestrian head contains multiple descriptors, it is reasonable that a descriptor at the center of a head in the current frame matches a descriptor located at the top-right of the same pedestrian's head in the adjacent frame.
-Based on this observation, we adopt a reverse top-k association strategy.
-Specifically, for $i$-th descriptor $\mathbf{f}_i^t$ in frame $F_t$ ($i$-th row in $\mathbf{P}^*$), the column index of its maximum value is represented as:
+By solving Eq. \ref{eq:OT}, the optimal matching matrix $\mathbf{P}^*$ is obtained.
+Based on $\mathbf{P}^*$, the predicted global density map can be decomposed into inflow, outflow, and shared density maps.
+Since each pedestrian head contains a group of multiple descriptors, it is reasonable that a descriptor at the center of a head in the current frame matches a descriptor located at the top-right of the same pedestrian's head in the adjacent frame.
+In other words, we allow matching errors within the descriptor group of each pedestrian, which improves robustness without compromising the accuracy of the final results.
+Based on this observation, we adopt a reverse top-$K$ association strategy to implement group-wise association.
+The group size \(K\) is determined by the kernel size of the image-level density estimator and the downsampling ratio \(r\), i.e., \(K=(\text{kernel size}/r)^2\).
+Specifically, for the $i$-th descriptor $\mathbf{f}_i^t$ in frame $F_t$ (the $i$-th row in $\mathbf{P}^*$), the column index of its maximum value is:

-and the set of row indices corresponding to the top-K largest values in column $c_i$ is defined as:
+and the set of row indices corresponding to the top-$K$ largest values of the column $c_i$ is defined as: